SQL errors during site migration

 During the final stage of migration, WP Synchro checks that everything is good, before actually overwriting the data.

-For database migration it checks that the tables are existing as temporary tables to on the target and that the temporary tables contains the amount of data we expect.
+For database migration, it checks that the tables exist as temporary tables on the target and that the temporary tables contain the amount of data we expect.
 If that is not the case, we get this error.

 Normally we see this error if the data from the source is not compatible on the target database.